cheesetan/SwiftPersistence/README.md

 Declare ``Persistent`` as private to prevent setting it in a memberwise initializer.
 Use persistent for storage that's local to a view and its subviews and requires it to be persisted.

+## Implementation Details
+SwiftPersistence uses the FileSystem class from
+[The GlassRoom](https://github.com/KaiTheRedNinja/The-GlassRoom) to manage saving to the file system